VanOvermeire/sam-template-creator/README.md

 ## Requirements

-- python 3
+- python 3 and pip
 - a project directory to scan

 *Currently only Python projects are supported.
 Node, Go and Java are planned.*

 ## Usage

-Run the `create_executable.sh` or clone this project and run `python template_creator.py --location /absolute/path/to/project`.
+Install with `pip install sam-template-creator` or `pip3 install sam-template-creator`.

+You can now run the following command, with its one required argument: `sam-template-creator --location /absolute/path/to/project`

 Additional (optional) arguments are:
 - language: can be useful if you think the script will not be able to guess the language (it checks the number of files per language and takes the highest),